 Competitive Tenders: Another really important aspect is to do with setting up your project so that you can obtain suitable contractors – at competitive prices.
 All too often, self-builders inadvertently find themselves boxed in and dealing with one contractor, in false anticipation that this will lead to a better outcome.
 This is generally a myth.
 Take a step back and ensure that you have all design, drawing and specification works are ready to send to suitable contractors for pricing.

-For the avoidance of doubt, Neat Living provides a range of services for self-builders – from design to planning and warrant.
-We can also prepare Budget Cost Plans and Tender Services.
+Neat Living provides a range of services for self-builders including Budget Cost Plans and Tender Services.